Petun Conservation Area

 - GPS: X-555074, Y-4921761

-- DIRECTIONS: From Collingwood, travel west on Sixth Street to Osler Bluffs Road/County Road 34.
+From Collingwood, travel west on Sixth Street to Osler Bluffs Road/County Road 34.
 Turn left and travel south to Grey Road 19.
 Turn right and follow Grey Road 19 to the 2nd Line.
-Turn left and follow the 2nd Line for approximately half a mile, winding around several corners to the top of the escarpment.
+Turn left and follow the 2nd Line for approximately half a kilometre, at the base of the hill of the escarpment.
 The parking lot is on the left.